-Below we cover the different types of powers of attorney in order to help you find the form that best suit your needs.
+Below we cover the different types of powers of attorney in order to help you find the form that best suits your needs in Delaware (DE).

 Delaware DMV Power of Attorney

-Also known as Delaware vehicle power of attorney, a Delaware DMV power of attorney enables the principal to choose an agent who will assume the power of authority (act on the principal’s behalf) regarding any interaction with the Delaware Department of Motor Vehicles, dealerships, and mechanics.
+Also known as Delaware vehicle power of attorney, a state of Delaware official DMV power of attorney enables the principal to choose an agent who will assume the power of authority (act on the principal’s behalf) regarding any interaction with the Delaware Department of Motor Vehicles, dealerships, and mechanics.

 How to Get Power of Attorney in Delaware